ywamsendai/ywamsendai-wiki/docs/ywam/ywamsendailife.md

 ### Worship & Intercession

-Every Monday morning from 9:00-11:00 we meet together for worship and a devotional to start the week.
+Every Monday morning from 9:00 to 11:00 we meet together for worship and a devotional to start the week.
 Every Wednesday from 13:30 to 14:30, we meet to interceed for what is on God's heart.
 We also worship and intercede on the streets of the red light district of Sendai (Kokubuncho) every Thursday evening.

 ### Team Meeting